 A credible PSC.1 certification status should be easy to verify.
 At minimum, a buyer should be able to confirm whether the status is current, which standard edition it applies to, who issued it, and when it expires.
 If those details are vague, missing, or hard to validate, the claim is weaker than it looks.

 For providers preparing for certification, that means the target is not just passing an audit.
 The target is being able to present a clean certification position that survives external review.
-AGS helps companies prepare for that level of scrutiny by tightening documented controls, audit evidence, corrective-action discipline, and scope logic before the certification body gets involved.
+AGS helps companies prepare a clean certification position by tightening documented controls, audit evidence, corrective-action discipline, and scope logic before the certification audit, final review, or buyer due-diligence request.

 Scope is where most misunderstandings begin.
 A PSC.1 certificate does not automatically apply to every service line, every contract, every entity in a group, or every country where a company happens to operate.
 The scope should define exactly what is covered.